 Paul’s Second Letter to the Thessalonians

-The 3 chapters of 2 Thessalonians commends the people for their faithfulness and corrects a doctrinal error that led to idleness among the people who understood Paul as meaning Jesus would come any day.
+The 3 chapters of 2 Thessalonians commend the people for their faithfulness and correct a doctrinal error that led to idleness among the people who understood Paul as meaning Jesus would come any day.

 Don’t Quit Your Day Job